shreyanshuagarwal92/VoidsAssignment/README.md

 - run `docker-compose up -d` to start the servers inside docker containers
 - run `docker-compose down --rmi all -v --remove-orphans` to start the stop inside docker containers
-- Environment Variables are declared in docker-compose file.
+- Environment Variables are declared in docker-compose file, please add them before you start docker containers

 ## Approach to project